 Could you please introduce yourself?

-My name is Wonjé Bytha, I’m Manager of the Diversity and People Care unit working within corporate Human Resources, based in Levallois-Perret (France).
+My name is Wonjé Bytha, I’m the Diversity and People Care Manager within corporate Human Resources, based in Levallois-Perret (France).

 Could you outline the BNP Paribas Personal Finance disability policy for us?